 None of the drafters or signatories to this document has any mandate to speak for the Jewish people.
 We have no pope or single chief rabbi; we have no Sanhedrin.
-This document will have value only when it is used by Jewish leaders, institutions, and by individuals.
+This document will have value only if it is used by Jewish leaders, institutions, and by individuals.
 It will have impact in the community only if words lead to action.

-This document was prepared by Hazon and Jewish Climate Initiative at the request of The Alliance of Religions and Conservation, ARC.
+This document will appear on the world's stage along side plans from many of the world's religions at the request of The Alliance of Religions and Conservation, ARC.
 ARC is an umbrella non-profit organization based in the UK that seeks to inspire and mobilize the world's religious communities to create a better world.
 It was founded on the belief that knowing what to do about the environment is not enough, a profound shift in values and vision to motivate us to act on our knowledge is essential.
 The values and vision of the world's faiths can shift human behavior through inspiration and guidance.